stepanataccolade/docsv2/sources/ci_configure.md

           branches:
 ```

-Details on what can be set in each section are in
+Details on what can be set in each section of the `shippable.yml` are listed below.

+* * *

 ## Specifying language and runtime